boyofgreen/ManUp.js/README.md

 version 0.7

-##What is it?
+## What is it?

 ManUp.js is a polyfill to support the [Manifest for Web Apps](http://w3c.github.io/manifest/).
-The Manifest for Web App allows you to build one simple JSON object that contains all the meta data (app name, icons, presentaiton, etc.) instead of having to build out a myrid of meta tags and link tags to suppor each platform.
+The Manifest for Web Apps allows you to build one simple JSON object that contains all the meta data (app name, icons, presentation, etc.) instead of having to build out a myriad of meta tags and link tags to support each platform.

 ### Sample Manifest for Web Apps

 ```javascript